pedrovctt/Royal-Heist-1st-prototype/README.md

 This is a very simple 2D game I'm working on while learning programming.
-It's a basic game where at the moment you can only explore one of the superior floors, controlling the main character Queen using the keyboard arrows and the antagonist Thief, their names will be set in future updates.
+It's a basic game where at the moment you can only explore one of the superior floors, controlling the main character Queen using the keyboard arrows and the antagonist Thief using WASD, their names will be set in future updates.
 The game is entirely made with Java and I'm using a library called **JPlay** to develop it.
 Although the library is not so well known, it's very simple for game development and helps me improve my skills.